Did you know that you can invest in some of your favorite alcohol brands?

 They own some of the world’s most notable brands of spirits, including Smirnoff, Crown Royal, Johnnie Walker, Bulleit, Captain Morgan, Baileys, Don Julio, and more.

 Their market share right now is huge, which has helped them stay afloat despite the huge challenges of 2020.

 Their brands have huge name recognition, and consumers have shown that they’re still willing to spend money on their favorite alcohol brands.

-They currently have a dividend yield of 2.25 percent and have seen consistent dividend growth over the past 20 years.
+They currently have a dividend yield of 2.85 percent and have seen consistent dividend growth over the past 20 years.

 Molson Coors Beverage Co.
 (NYSE: TAP)

 Molson Coors is one of the top alcohol stocks in terms of dividend yield.

 Molson Coors came together in 2005 as a merger of Coors in the United States and Molson in Canada.
-This merger created an amazing product portfolio of craft beer.
-In addition to their namesake brands, they also own Blue Moon, Miller, Keystone, Redd’s, and more.

 Their brands are particularly popular in North America, although they also have a presence in Europe.